-Take the hard work out of revising.
-Our guide to A* study habits will help you get in great shape for your exams
+Take the hard work out of revising and get in great shape for your exams with our study habits and revision methods

 Do you want the good news or the bad news?

-Sure, you might feel productive while you’re merrily highlighting class notes or surfing your way around Wikipedia.
+Sure, you might feel productive while you’re merrily highlighting class notes or reading something online.
 But how much learning are you actually doing?

-Learning how to study effectively is easy; you just need a plan and you need to stick to it.
+Chin up though, it’s time for the good news: learning how to study effectively is easy.
+You just need a plan and you need to stick to it.
 And here’s the handy thing.
 By following a set plan, that hard work suddenly stops being such a grind.
 Get into good study habits and you’ll barely notice you’re revising.
 Sound good?

 1. Make a revision timetable